Rankiteo Logo

 • Satisfy regulatory due-diligence requirements such as those mandated by NIS2, DORA, SOC 2, and ISO 27001 supply chain provisions.

-Rankiteo continuously monitors 185 hospitality companies with 3,000+ employees, keeping these rankings up to date so you always have an accurate, current picture of the sector's risk landscape.
+Rankiteo continuously monitors 1,090 hospitality companies keeping these rankings up to date so you always have an accurate, current picture of the sector's risk landscape.